openshift-labs/lab-redis-operator/workshop/content/exercises/05-scaling.md

 The Redis Enterprise operator makes it easy to scale up your Redis Enterprise cluster if needed.

 You may recall that earlier in the lab, you saw that in the spec for the `RedisEnterpriseCluster` object definition, the number of nodes was set to 1.
-Here's a snippet of the `redis-cluster-simple.yaml` file:
+Here's a snippet of the definition:

 ```
 apiVersion: "app.redislabs.com/v1alpha1"